tsaG1337/mEFIS/README.md

 | xxxx |   = Diff. reference station ID# |
 | hh | Checksum |

-For more information about the specific NMEA sentences, you can checkout the GPS-NMEA 0183 reference document at [wikipedia](https://de.wikipedia.org/wiki/NMEA_0183).
-For mor information visit the [iCFly manual](https://www.siebert.aero/media/products/Handbuch_ICflyAHRSII.pdf) manual.
+For more information about the specific NMEA sentences, you can read the GPS-NMEA 0183 reference document at [Wikipedia](https://de.wikipedia.org/wiki/NMEA_0183).
+Also check out the [iCFly manual](https://www.siebert.aero/media/products/Handbuch_ICflyAHRSII.pdf)

 ###### Compiling and burning firmware